-The content could have been written in the midsixties and could have been written to Ephesus as the letter claims.
+Furthermore, the various problematic situations mentioned can be paralleled from Paul's other correspondence.
+The content could have been written in the midsixties and could have been written to Crete as the letter claims.
 If it can be established by other criteria that someone else composed the letter, the above considerations point to its author writing soon after Paul's death.

 Still focusing on the content, we ask a second question: Could what is said have been said by Paul, or does it reveal an author with different ideas, different values, different concerns?
-The fact that the Letter to Timothy was accepted for so long as being written by Paul is itself an indication that it not only does not contradict Paul's thought, but that it has been read as being consistent with it.
+The fact that the Letter to Titus was accepted for so long as being written by Paul is itself an indication that it not only does not contradict Paul's thought, but that it has been read as being consistent with it.

 It has a special and limited focus and aim.
-It is written to a church leader precisely in his role as pastor.
-It contains advice and instruction about the responsibility of Paul's representative in his guiding of the community in living a Christian life.
+It is written to a church leader, Titus, precisely in his role as pastor.
+It contains advice and instruction about his responsibility as Paul's representative in his guiding of the community in living a Christian life.
 Ministry and ethics are central.
 This focus is adequate explanation for the special content and vocabulary.

 Some find it strange that Paul would write to an intimate co-worker in such a relatively impersonal and formal way.
 We should note, however, that the author clearly intends the letter to be read to the congregations.
 It functions as a guarantee that Paul stands behind the authority of the leader.
-It is written to support Timothy and as instruction for those for whom he is exercising care.
+It is written to support Titus and as instruction for those for whom he is exercising care.

 Ignatius of Loyola, for example, writes differently when he is sending a personal letter of encouragement to a fellow Jesuit, and when he is writing a rule of life to be followed.

-We might assume that most of what Paul writes in this letter was already known by Timothy after years working closely with Paul.
-He might sound as though he is instructing Timothy, but he is rather instructing the communities to expect this kind of instruction and leadership from him.
+We might assume that most of what Paul writes in this letter was already known by Titus after years working closely with Paul.
+Paul might sound as though he is instructing Titus, but he is rather instructing the communities to expect this kind of instruction and leadership from him.